 Gadabout Grahame is a name I bestowed upon myself simply because my greatest love is to travel the globe in search of new beginnings.
 According to the Collins English Dictionary, the word "gadabout" is a noun meaning "pleasure seeker" It describes me to a tee and blends in with my name Grahame perfectly.
 That's Graham with an "e"

 My quest is to meet new and interesting people and to learn all I can about the diverse cultures on this beautiful planet in which we live.

 I'm an artist, a writer, an entrepreneur, an adventurer, a teacher and a nutritional guidance counsellor who's forever shifting direction in an ever changing world.
 My story began the moment I took my first step outside my comfort zone and into the vast open wilderness.

-Before my journeys began, I decided to familiarize myself with learning another language other than my mother tongue.
-I took a three month Spanglish course thinking that with this in hand, I was good to go in Europe.
+Before my journeys began, I decided to familiarise myself with learning another language other than my mother tongue.
+I took a three-month Spanglish course thinking that with this in hand, I was good to go in Europe.
 Though I don't practice the language much these days, I can speak enough Spanish to get by.
 And that was nearly thirty years ago.

 Spanglish is a mix of Spanish and English.
 I am now trying to learn to speak a little Thai too.
 I am also studying to become an English teacher so that I can continue my travels to countries such a China, Vietnam, Russia, Mexico and wherever else my travels might lead me.

 My travels began when I left South Africa (the place I was brought up) to embark on a six-month round trip to the United Kingdom, my mother's birthplace.
 I was later to cross the English channel by ferry to explore all the sites and sounds of Europe.
 It was way back in 1987 and the underground tunnel to France was still on the drawing board.